 JOHN BUDGE - Box Office Manager

-WILLIAM BURKE - Operations Manager, Reading Series Co-curator is a playwright and director living Bushwick.
+WILLIAM BURKE - Artistic Dev.
+Assoc., Reading Series Co-curator is a playwright and director living Bushwick.
 His plays have been seen at IRT, Little Theatre at Dixon Place, The Seattle Fringe and the Bushwick Starr.
 Recently: EXPODITY!! as part of the Target Margin Last Futurist Labs and The Devil Wants his Hat Back as part of the Bushwhack Series at the Bushwick Starr and as part of the Black Swan Labs at The Oregon Shakespeare Festival.
 Other plays include: Furry, The Yurt, She has to be Outside and the food was terrible, Keeners, and Fire Liberty.
 He was also the Football Choreographer and dramaturginator for Half Straddle's Football/In the Pony Palace, he is the founder of ANGRY BLVD with Mallery Avidon.
 He is the front house and Box Office Manager for Soho Rep. He is a curator for the Bushwick Starr Reading Series.
 He is a Target Margin Associated Artist.
 He is pursuing his Masters in Playwriting at Brooklyn College.

 MARK SITKO - Artistic Dev.
 Assoc., Reading Series Co-curator